 From the day before the festival until the end, the shaman stays at the sacred place in the village together with other priestesses.

+The festival takes place in the eighth month of the moon calendar.
 During the Kitsugansai festival, the south and north village join each other to thank the kami for fulfilling the wishes and for new wishes to come.
 Performers dance, make music and sing about marriage, nature and harvesting.
-Every village has their own god, this is why two similar ceremonies are held on the same day.
+Every village has their own god.

 The god of one village:

-And this the other (see the differences):
+And this the other, do you see the differences?: